idcrook/shairport-sync-mqtt-display/python-flask-socketio-server/README.md

 socket.gaierror: [Errno -2] Name or service not known
 ```

-you should add the mqtt broker host that you are using to `/etc/hosts`, for example something like.
+you should add the mqtt broker host that you are using to `/etc/hosts` on the computer that is hosting the webserver apple.
+For example, and entry like:

 ```
 192.168.1.42 rpi
 ```

-#### connecting across home network
+#### Browser address to connect to on home network

 To connect from across your home network, you will need to use the LAN IP address of your webserver computer.
 Placed in an URL, it might be something like `http://192.168.1.42:8080`.